-22.7 Creating a Runtime Attestation Profile
+## Creating a Runtime Attestation Profile

-Use the ima-snapshot and fp.json files to create a runtime attestation profile in the INFER^m Console.
+Use the 'ima-snapshot' and 'fp.json' files to create a runtime attestation profile in the INFERTM Console.

-Prerequisite: You must have created a TPM-based device template.
-The TPM-based template contains the following system properties:
+\\Prerequisite\\: You must have created a TPM-based asset template.
+The ¬ TPM-based template contains the following system properties: